 The cost is calculated on the assumption that at 95% paid consumption of the whole Darwin system all costs are covered including capital depreciation of the machine, all running costs including power, management staff, and support staff.
 The aim is for the HPC Service to develop a core in-house knowledge base in HPC systems and scientific support which will be available to all research staff within the University.

 The service allows a range of service levels with different features.
-These are associated with different quality of service definitions within Moab, enforcing different job priorities, maximum job sizes and maximum run times.
+These are associated with different quality of service definitions within the scheduler, enforcing different job priorities, maximum job sizes and maximum run times.

 A service level is attached to a project, which is a group of users led by a principal investigator (PI) who controls (or who can apply for) a line of funding for HPC.